 The toolbar offers the following functionalities, and more:

-Connections: A mode allowing you to view and create connections between modules
+Connect: A mode allowing you to view and create connections between modules.

 *For more information about Connections and Dimensions, see Modes.

-Price: Get a cost estimate for your working design
+Price: Get a cost estimate for your working design.

-3. My Account, Designed in Gumstix, and Community Tabs
+Tabs: My Account, Designed in Gumstix, Community, and Shared with Me

 Designed by Gumstix